 I like Jay Sekolo.

-He's a very he's a fine person and a good attorney.
+He's a fine person and a good attorney.

-He needs to put together his own dream team, maybe uh including Professor Derschwitz, who's on your show tonight, but uh also uh all of those great uh Washington firms that have great experience in this regard.
+He needs to put together his own dream team, maybe including Professor Dershowitz, who's on your show tonight, but also all of those great Washington firms that have great experience in this regard.

-Uh he's gonna have to go after you know, it could be that they prove that the lawyer-client privilege was improperly pierced.
+He's going to have to go after, you know, it could be that they prove that the lawyer client privilege was improperly pierced.

-That that but that's a that's a whole that's a legal argument and and uh and a and a verdict and an appeal from the verdict and so forth and so on.
+But that's a whole, that's a legal argument and a verdict and an appeal from the verdict and so forth and so on.

-You see what I'm saying, Sean, that this is now something that's gonna preoccupy the forty fifth president of the United States for the rest of his tenure in in office.
+You see what I'm saying, Sean, that this is now something that's going to preoccupy the 45th president of the United States for the rest of his tenure in office.

-And I I think that he's he would be doing himself and the country a grave disservice if he didn't get the best possible most experienced knife fighters to fight in a knife.
+And I think that he would be doing himself and the country a grave disservice if he didn't get the best possible, most experienced knife fighters to fight in a knife place.

-You're basically saying and and I and people took issue when I said we're gonna have a civil war and families are going to be throwing mashed potatoes at each other, but you're basically talking about a division that likes of which I don't think the country's seen in our in our lifetime.
+You're basically saying, and people took issue when I said we're going to have a civil war and families are going to be throwing mashed potatoes at each other.

 People are not going to sit back quietly on this because they see the flagrant double standard.